CodingAvenue/codestop-course-php-oop/content/Visibility/Visibility.facts.md

 Visibility defines the accessibility of a property and a method of a certain class.

-The visibility keywords are used to set the accessibility of a class property and method.
-These are as follows:
+Visibility keywords are defined as the following:

  - `public` sets the accessibility of a property and a method of a class everywhere.